Felicious/Taiwan-Numba-ONE/README.md

    1. Gather user input
       - Google Forms
       - [Google Sheets](https://developers.google.com/apps-script/guides/sheets#reading_data)
+4. My Receipt App
+   1. My web app takes in the URL of your Google Sheet (which contains the customer form submissions)
+   2. When you (the user) presses the submit button, an HTTP request is sent to the web application which allows my server-side code access to the (client-side) customer data from your Google Sheets.
+   3. The server returns a list of names you can select on the website to choose who to make a receipt for.
+      - This time, info is sent from server to client
+   4. Select the customer and click the paw print (another submit button)
+      - Another HTTP request is sent to the server
-   2. Create printout based on [HTML template](https://developers.google.com/apps-script/guides/html/templates "Google HTML services doc")
+   5. Create printout based on [HTML template](https://developers.google.com/apps-script/guides/html/templates "Google HTML services doc") from the info sent from the client
+      - Server side logic:
-   - Script will parse + save Customer order + info as an object
+        1. Script will parse + save Customer order + info as an object
-   - Object passed to HTML template.
+        2. Object passed to HTML template.
 [See example here](https://developers.google.com/apps-script/guides/html/templates#calling_apps_script_functions_from_a_template)
-   1. Send completed ticket to email to print - (not exactly related) [Send email from spreadsheet]{https://developers.google.com/apps-script/articles/sending_emails} - Email code i found somewhere:
+   6. Send completed ticket to client to print
-      `// Email a link to the Doc as well as a PDF copy.
-MailApp.sendEmail({ to: user.email, subject: doc.getName(), body: 'Thanks for registering!
-Here\'s your itinerary: ' + doc.getUrl(), attachments: doc.getAs(MimeType.PDF) });`
-      - Note: sorry, Kevin-叔叔, your email will get bombarded
-   2. Mark entry on Google Sheet as checked for "Sent to print"
+   7. Mark entry on Google Sheet as checked for "Sent to print"

+### Potential Features

+Let me know if these things would be helpful:

-   3. Optional: Invite user to [Google Calendar event](https://developers.google.com/apps-script/quickstart/forms "The useful how-to")?
+1. Invite customers to [Google Calendar event](https://developers.google.com/apps-script/quickstart/forms "The useful how-to") to remind them to pick up the food when the date arrives
    - This would be cool to implement, but it would require Kevin-叔叔 to indicate the pick-up time somewhere
+2. Make a separate checklist for customers with Venmo orders to help Stephanie keep track of the people paying with Venmo
+3. Calculate customer totals

 ## Assumptions about User Inputs

 In order for this script to work, it assumes that the user will input data into the form a specific way.
 If the user fails to do so, _script may break_.

-1. Customer name is found on the 5th column (labeled "E", with the index 4 for programmers) of the Google Sheet
-2. The first column and row are used as names for each respective part.
-3. Comments are saved as the final data element of the Google Sheet.
-4. Food items are listed with the following naming scheme:
-   `$price item_name [description]`
-   Only _item name_ will be listed with the quantity on the Order Ticket 5.

 ## Testing